glpi-project/glpi/apirest.md

 See [Add item(s)](#add-items) and apply specific instructions below.

 Uploading a file requires use of 'multipart/data' content_type.
-The input data must be send in a 'uploadManifest' parameter and use the json format.
+The input data must be send in a 'uploadManifest' parameter and use the JSON format.

 Examples usage (CURL):